-Please now use these and other resources available to you to draw up your individual COPE Framework with your manager.
+If you have not already done so, please now use these and other resources available to you to draw up your individual COPE Framework with your manager.
 We ask that managers instigate the discussion, but if they don't (due to the pressure on them, too), do forward some ideas to them by email.